Nutties93/VerifyProject/README.md

 ## How this works

-Since Nexmo API only supports NodeJS and I am interested in creating a react single-page-application.
+I am interested in creating a react single-page-application.
 However, the Nexmo library only supports NodeJS.
 Hence,  an Express "middleware" was created and the react application will sit on top of this using a **proxy server**.
 We will have a _proxy_ entry in `client/package.json`.

 ```